 Under Nasdaq rules, certain shareholder nominees (such as brokers) have the discretion to vote shares on routine matters, such as the ratification of the appointment of our independent registered public accounting firm, when they do not receive voting instructions from the beneficial owner.
-They do not have authority to vote on non-routine matters (such as the election of directors, the advisory vote to approve NEO compensation, and the advisory vote on the frequency of advisory votes on executive compensation) unless they receive instruction from the beneficial owner.
+They do not have authority to vote on non-routine matters (such as the election of directors and the advisory vote to approve NEO compensation) unless they receive instruction from the beneficial owner.